nacht-falter/aikido-course-website-django/README.md

 ### Future Features
 - The following features have not been implemented in the current scope of the project, but could be worth considering for future iterations:
   - Limit the final fee of a course registration so that the fee for multiple sessions never exceeds the fee for the entire course.
-  - Allow guests to update or cancel their registrations without an account, e.g. via a personal link in the confirmation email.
 - Furthermore, all [user stories, which were not part of the current scope of the project](#user-stories-not-included-in-current-scope), could be reevaluated and considered for future iterations.

 ## Design Process